dancer1325/webpack-website/src/content/configuration/index.md

   * must be placed | root folder
   * automatically use it -- by -- webpack

-## Use a different configuration file
+## How to use a DIFFERENT configuration file?

 * `--config`
   * flag to use different configuration file / situations